-(1) You can use the family's phone.
+- (1) You can use the family's phone.
 You'll pay only for the calls you place (local and long distance, including, in some cases, a local call charge if you are using a calling card) but you will need to use the phone sparingly and respect French phone etiquette and the family's wishes.
-It is usually considered impolite to place or receive calls before 9 a.m. or after 10 p.m. or to tie up the family phone frequently or for long periods of time.
+It is usually considered impolite to place or receive calls before 9 a.m. or after 10 p.m. or to tie up the family phone frequently or for long periods of time. - (2) You are required to use a local phone.
+There are many different ways you can arrange this.
+If the mobile phone you are using in the US contains a SIM card that you are able to remove, your easiest option would be to swap it out for a SIM card with a local number attached to a pre-paid plan.

-(2) We strongly recommend that you purchase a pre-paid cell phone for 20 - 40€ because it is the most practical and least expensive option.
 Additional calling time can be purchased via phone cards.
-If you wish to bring a cell phone with you from the U.S., be sure to check that it will work in France unless it is a phone specifically designed for use overseas, it will not.
-Note that cell phones are prime targets of theft throughout Europe so store your phone securely.
-At orientation, our staff will advise you on where to purchase a cell phone at a reasonable cost.
+You may also wish to purchase a cheap local phone Note that cell phones are prime targets of theft throughout Europe so store your phone securely.
+At orientation, our staff will review local phone options and take students to a phone store where cell phones and minutes may be purchased at a reasonable cost.